Predictive analytics

 Predictive analytics tools

-Business intelligence software solutions incorporate predictive analytics tools.
-The most common ones on the market are listed below: SAP Analytics Cloud (part of the SAP environment), RapidMiner (has free options), Alteryx (for teams), IBM SPSS (for research), H2O.ai (open source), TIBCO (offers a free trial version), MathWorks (part of the MathLab environment), DASH Analytics (for healthcare).
+Some of the most common tools on the market are SAP Analytics Cloud (part of the SAP environment), RapidMiner (has free options), Alteryx (for teams), IBM SPSS (for research), H2O.ai (open source), TIBCO (offers a free trial version), MathWorks (part of the MathLab environment), DASH Analytics (for healthcare).

 Predictive analytics is used successfully in many sectors.
 In the following lines, we review some of them and cite some examples: